FredJul/Flym/README.md

 ## Contribution

-Flym is now mainly developped by its community.
-If you would to contribute, here is a list of potential things that you could do:
+Flym is now mainly developed by its community.
+If you would like to contribute, here is a list of potential things that you could do:
 - help developing features and bugfixes
 - help maintaining the issues list
 - help improving code quality (moving to MVVM, replacing Anko with ktx/coroutines, ...)